Highlights from Watches and Wonders 2026 Feature Advanced Timepieces

 It carries the Geneva Hallmark certification for fine watchmaking.
 The line originates from a 2019 prototype used in high-altitude exploration.

-8-mm gimbal system average the motion, drawing from marine and aerospace technologies.
+A 4.8-mm gimbal system averages the motion, drawing from marine and aerospace technologies.
 The hour disc uses transparent Nanosital glass-ceramic.
 This model builds on the original Freak from 25 years ago, which introduced silicone parts in watchmaking.

 The design eliminates a traditional crown and hands, with the movement rotating centrally to indicate time.
 The IWC Big Pilot’s Watch Perpetual Calendar Ceralume is limited to 250 pieces and uses Ceralume, a luminous ceramic developed by IWC's research unit.
 The material blends white ceramic with Super-LumiNova pigments through ball-milling, applied to the case, dial, and rubber strap.